 Riverdale, GA Education Statistics

-Tips for Renting in Riverdale
+Tips for renting in Riverdale, GA

 If Riverdale is the place for you, there are a few renter’s rights you should know about before your move.

 For one thing, Georgia doesn’t have a “cold feet” period.
 If you sign a lease, you don’t have the option to back out within 72 hours, as you can in some states.
 If you do change your mind after signing, the landlord has the right to impose penalties, like charging you for the first month’s rent.

 If you do sign a lease with the intention of moving in, you're legally allowed to inspect the place before your move-in date – if you paid a security deposit.
 Your landlord should also give you a list of any damage he knows of before you move in.

 RentCafe is your one-stop shop for finding a great new apartment in Riverdale, GA.
 Easily search through a wide selection of apartments for rent in Riverdale, GA, and view detailed information about available rentals including floor plans, pricing, photos, amenities, interactive maps, and thorough property descriptions.
 Property owners and managers are one click away, so feel free to contact them and find out all you need to know about the apartment you’re interested in.
 Browse Riverdale, GA apartments with rents starting from $825 and submit your rental application today!